backdrop-contrib/fivestar/README.txt

 // $Id$

-The Five Star voting module adds a clean, attractive voting widget to nodes in Drupal 5.
+The Fivestar voting module adds a clean, attractive voting widget to nodes and comments in Drupal.
 It features:

  * jQuery rollover effects and AJAX no-reload voting
  * Customizable star sets